 John: Yeah, and you can also get the mobile app so you can listen on the go.
 These resources at focusonthefamily.com/broadcast.
-Kim is a speaker and author, and wrote a book called, Fierce Women: The Power of a Soft Warrior.
+Kim is a speaker and author, and wrote a book called,.
 And she and LeRoy have two adult children and have been married for over 30 years.

 Jim: LeRoy, last time you were setting the stage for us, painting a picture of where you were at emotionally.
 And Kim you did that so very well.
 What happened at a particular intersection, which really became a metaphor for the intersection of your marriage?

 LeRoy Wagner: Absolutely, Jim, it did.
 I looked over at my wife and in a rare moment of wanting to bare my soul and just be honest with where I was, um, I said, “I don’t think that I love you anymore.”
 And my heart was so cold and I’d made such walls of defense to protect myself from what was going on in our marriage, that it had – what I thought at that time had completely just snuffed out the feeling of love.
 And of course, I was a young man and know that love means more than just what you feel, but at that point, that’s – it was a low point; that’s where I was and I wanted her to know that.

 Jim: What year were you in your marriage?

 LeRoy: Fifth year, fifth year into the marriage.